-As a result of the various survey and research findings, the Fiordland Marine Guardians recommended to the Ministry for Primary Industries that the Doubtful Sound internal waters be reopened to blue cod fishing, with a daily limit of one blue cod per person; and that this limit would also apply to the adjoining fiords of Thompson and Doubtful Sounds.
+As a result of the various survey and research findings, the Fiordland Marine Guardians recommended to the Ministry for Primary Industries that the Doubtful Sound/Patea internal waters be reopened to blue cod fishing, with a daily limit of one blue cod per person; and that this limit would also apply to the adjoining fiords of Te Awa-o-Tū/Thompson Sound and Doubtful Sound/Patea.

-Anecdotal information indicated that fishing displaced from Doubtful Sound during its closure concentrated in the adjoining Thompson and Bradshaw Sounds.
+Anecdotal information indicated that fishing displaced from Doubtful Sound/Patea during its closure concentrated in the adjoining Te Awa-o-Tū/Thompson Sound and Kaikiekie/Bradshaw Sound.
 Over time this has increased harvest pressure on blue cod stocks in these fiords.
-Both Thompson and Bradshaw Sounds are internally connected to Doubtful Sound and so more accessible than other fiords.
+Both Te Awa-o-Tū/Thompson Sound and Kaikiekie/Bradshaw Sound are internally connected to Doubtful Sound/Patea and so more accessible than other fiords.
 This suggests the collective blue cod population within the three-fiord complex must be carefully managed together.

-In regards to Milford Sound, despite the 10-year blue cod fishery closure and roughly half of the fiord's internal waters being protected by a marine reserve, the survey results showed a general lack of blue cod across the fiord.
+In regards to Milford Sound/Piopiotahi, despite the 10-year blue cod fishery closure and roughly half of the fiord's internal waters being protected by a marine reserve, the survey results showed a general lack of blue cod across the fiord.
 Opening the fiord area outside the marine reserve to blue cod fishing was thought unwise, due to the ease of small boat access and the likelihood that fishing would concentrate in a relatively small area.
-Consequently the Guardians recommended that Milford Sound's internal waters remain closed to blue cod fishing.
+Consequently the Guardians recommended that Milford Sound/Piopiotahi's internal waters remain closed to blue cod fishing.

-The Guardians are now interested in monitoring recreational catch levels and changes in fishing behaviour within the Doubtful/Patea, Thompson, Bradshaw Sounds fiord complex.
+The Guardians are now interested in monitoring recreational catch levels and changes in fishing behaviour within the Doubtful Sound/Patea, Te Awa-o-Tū/Thompson Sound, Kaikiekie/Bradshaw Sound fiord complex.
 To help with this, recreational fishers are asked to record their blue cod catches from the three-fiord complex in a fishing diary, and to report this data back to the Guardians.
 Fishing diaries can be downloaded from www.fmg.org.nz.